-REVS checks and PPSR reports are important parts of buying a used car in Australia, but many people have never even heard of them.
+REVS checks and PPSR reports are essential aspects of buying a second-hand car in Australia.
 They’re also referred to as VIN checks.
-This page is designed to tell you everything you need to know about these vital steps in the used car buying process; what they are, why they’re important, and how to get them done.
+But unfortunately, too many people have never even heard of them.
+This page is designed to tell you everything you need to know about these vital steps used in the car buying process; what they are, why they’re important, and how to get them done.

-Over the last few years the REVS check has been replaced by the PPSR report.
+Over the last few years, the REVS check has been replaced by the PPSR report.
 This is a much more detailed document that gives you greater insight into the vehicle’s history.
-For this reason it’s also known as a “car history report”.
+For this reason, the PPSR report is also known as a “car history report”.

-Since REVS checks are still what many people search for — and because what they contained is still relevant — we’ll go over them in a little more detail.
-Just remember that the free REVS checks of the past aren’t actually available any more.
+Since REVS checks are still what many people search for — and because what they contain is still relevant — we’ll go over them in a little more detail.
+Just remember that the free REVS checks of the past aren’t actually available anymore.